thewhaledev/articleemailsender/README.md

 ### Important Notes

 This program includes [Gmail's Python Quickstart](https://developers.google.com/gmail/api/quickstart/python), you should make sure to keep the "credentials" function, otherwise you will not be able to begin authenticating this program.

+### Updates

+The program now functions with The Telegraph, another British publication.